The Bankrate promise

 - Mutual funds are generally less tax-efficient than ETFs.
 Mutual funds may pay capital gains distributions at the end of the year, creating a capital gains tax liability, even if you didn’t sell the fund.

 - ETFs trade during the day, while mutual funds don’t.
-ETFs trade during the day like a normal security, while mutual funds trade hands only after their price is settled after the trading day.
+ETFs trade during the day like a normal security, while mutual funds trade hands only when their price is settled after the trading day.
 That means you know exactly the price you’re paying for your ETF, while you’ll have to wait and see your exact price on the mutual fund.

 - ETFs generally have no minimum investment requirement.
 You can get started with an ETF for the cost of one share, or almost any amount if your broker allows you to purchase fractional shares.
 In contrast, many mutual funds require you to make an initial investment of a few thousand dollars.

 Those are a few of the biggest differences between bond ETFs and bond mutual funds, but other differences between ETFs and mutual funds exist.

 Bond ETFs really can provide a lot of value for investors, allowing you to quickly diversify a portfolio by buying just one or two securities.
 But investors need to minimize the downsides such as a high expense ratio, which can really cut into returns in this era of low interest rates.